earthlab/qtoolkit/README.md

 | SV_ZyXwVuTsRqPoNm | Employee Survey | UR_zYxWvUtSrQpOnM | 2017-12-3010:20:22Z | FALSE     |
 +-------------------+-----------------+-------------------+---------------------+-----------+
 ```
-Once you know what survey you want, you can access it using qsurvey.
+Once you know what survey you want, you can access it using `qsurvey()`. qsurvey()
+returns a survey object with all of the wonderful metadata that you could ever want
+to process, clean up and visualize your data.

-LEAH NOTE: I think this should be get_survey()
+**LEAH NOTE: I think this should be get_survey()**

 ```
 ## Get survey